Nikon Z8 vs Nikon Z7ii : Which one is right for you?

 Welcome to my Nikon Z8 vs Z7ii review

-This review is more about what to expect from these cameras and which one could very well be better for your photography than being a technical spec sheet review of the two.
-There are tons of reviews out there already that tell you more or less what’s on the spec sheets, so no point adding another one.
+There are of course tons of reviews out there already that tell you more or less what’s on the spec sheets, so no point adding another one, this is more about my experiences with actually using both of them.

-I really like both of these cameras but straight out I have to say I love my Z8 and I have had a very mixed relationship with my Z7ii over the last year and a half.
+Before we go any further I have to say I really like both of these cameras but I do love my Z8 and I have had a very mixed relationship with my Z7ii over the last year and a half in saying that I do pick up the Z7ii over the Z8 in cetain situations.

 Nikon Z8 vs Z7ii Image Quality

-Can I just say before we really get into the fine details of Image Quality that there is no difference in the sharpness levels achieve by either the Z8 or the Z7ii, that has to be the most important point to get across here but there are very slight differences in image quality.
+Before we really get into the fine details of Image Quality, there is no difference in the sharpness levels achieved by either the Z8 or the Z7ii, that has to be the most important point to get across here but there are very slight differences in overall image quality that you might not have considered.

-This was the first thing I noticed when I moved from my Z7ii to the Z8 and yes the difference is very slight but the colouring on the Z8 in my mind is just that tiny bit nicer, I personally always found my Z7ii to have a very slight green tint in both shadows and highlights and funnily enough only in certain shots.
+This was the first thing I noticed when I moved from my Z7ii to the Z8, the difference is very slight but the colouring on the Z8 in my mind is just that tiny bit nicer, I personally always found my Z7ii to have a very slight green tint in both shadows and highlights and funnily enough only in certain shots.

 When it comes to dynamic range there is again a slight difference but this time the Z7ii comes out stronger here with a dynamic range of 14.7EV while the Z8 has 14.2 EV.
 Now you might think ah there, is very little in this and yes there is but it is noticable on certain shots.

-That’s where you are going to see that very slight difference and yes it is very slight.
+That’s where you are going to see that very slight difference and yes it is very slight but it also is there.

-Similiar to dynamic range the higher ISO shots taken in the Z7ii are just ever so slightly better and you will notice it if you shoot in a very high ISO and need to recover just a bit of shadow detail the Z7ii is ever so fractionally better there.
-There is very little between them though.
+Similiar to dynamic range the higher ISO shots taken in the Z7ii are just ever so slightly better and you will notice it if you shoot at high ISO’s and need to recover just a bit of shadow detail the Z7ii is ever so fractionally better there.

 Size and weight